ArkeinGuardia/Triumph_TTS/saves/README.md

 To get a saved game from TTS into the correct directory for working on it:

+./from_tts
+or
 cp ~/My\ Documents/My\ Games/Tabletop\ Simulator/Saves/TS_Save_1.* .

 To put the game into TTS so you can run it

+./to_tts
+or
 cp *.json  *.png ~/My\ Documents/My\ Games/Tabletop\ Simulator/Saves/

+You may have to create a symbolic link for "My Documents" in  your home directory.

+from_tts uses TS_Save_1.* as the file to copy into the current directory.

 Split Save
 ==========